aspiers/openstack-day-israel-2017-compute-ha/markdown/design-goals.md

 *   Optional use of host reservation to ensure minimum level of redundancy
 *   Retry thresholds on recovery of processes and VM instances
 *   Configurable workflows?
-*   If `nova-compute` fails, VMs are still perfectly healthy but unmanageable
-    *   Should they be automatically killed?
-Depends on the workload.

 Note: There is no one-size-fits-all solution to compute HA.